 You may see the following error messages:

-Content search cannot be enabled in this browser.
+- Content search cannot be enabled in this browser.
 Please try another browser.

-Your browser does not support web storage.
-Please use one of our recommended browsers(new window) instead.
+Your browser doesn’t support web storage.
+Please use one of our recommended browsers instead.

-Please activate your content search again
+- Please activate your content search again.

 Your index is no longer valid or has been corrupted.
 To rebuild the index: